polux/parsers/doc/userguide.md

 ## Getting Started

-Is you know how to set up a Dart project with dependencies on third-party libraries, you can safely [skip this section](#simple-parsers).
+If you know how to set up a Dart project with dependencies on third-party libraries, you can safely [skip this section](#simple-parsers).
 Simply create a project depending on the latest version of the `parsers` library.